amjedidiah/react-course/cannonical copy.md

-# Notes
+# Canonical Written Interview

-- Open-source

-## Me

-- Productive
-- Care about performance,quality and UX

-## Content

-- My Interests
-- My ambitions
-- My achievements to date
-- Who I am
-- What's important to me
-- How I communicate

-## Questions

-### Education
+## Education

-#### Question 1
+### How did you fare in high school mathematics, physical sciences and computing?
+Which were your strengths and which most enjoyable?
+How did you rank, competitively, in these subjects?

 My parents noticed my interest in Mathematics at a young age.
 My mother encouraged me by holding extra curriculum classes when I got home after school.
 When she was not available, she enlisted the help of lesson teachers.
 My mother told me that she was very good with Mathematics when she was younger, and my father said his father, my grandfather, taught Arithmetic in the primary school in their hometown.

 My interest grew into competence.
 Soon enough, I was representing my school in Mathematics competitions.
 My competence carried on into High School, where I competed at state and national levels in competitions like the National International Mathematics Olympiad (NIMO), the Mathematics Association of Nigeria(MAN) Competition, and Cowbellpedia, among others.
 I mostly was king of Math in my set for my six years in High School, crying a couple of times when I fell short of 100%.
 I was asked on multiple occasions to explain a Math concept to students in a class above me.
 I finally scored an A in Mathematics in the West African Senior School Certificate Examination (WASSCE).

 I wasn't good enough to go to competitions in Physical Sciences, Physics, and Chemistry.
-However, I was always among the top 5 students in my class in Physics, and in my final year in high school, I was the highest-scoring student in the Physics mock exam in my set.
+However, I was always among the top 5 students in my class in Physics, and in my final year in high school, I was the highest-scoring student in the Physics mock exam in my class.
 For Chemistry, I mostly performed averagely.

 My high school did not have enough computing facilities.
 However, my interest in computing was encouraged by my father's gadgets at home, the video games I played on them, and the ones I played on my friend's computers and consoles when I was on holiday.

-#### Question 2
+### What sort of high school student were you?
+Outside of required work, what were your interests and hobbies?
+What would your high school peers remember you for, if we asked them?

 I was a quiet and reserved student for the most part, well-behaved and exemplary.
 It was no surprise when I got named Senior Prefect Boy in the 3rd semester of my penultimate year in high school.

 Outside of required work, I helped organize the school's football league after my elder brother, who started it, left for university.
 After a year, I resigned as the league's coordinator to coach one of the teams I felt had the potential to win the league title but were doing poorly.

 I was not actively involved in sports, but I participated in an 800m race in the last inter-house sports event I witnessed.